dylanhogg/GLiNER2/README.md

 > *Extract entities, classify text, and parse structured data—all in one efficient model.*

-GLiNER2 revolutionizes information extraction by unifying **Named Entity Recognition**, **Text Classification**, and **Structured Data Extraction** into a single 205M parameter model.
-Get production-ready results on CPU without complex pipelines or external APIs.
+GLiNER2 unifies **Named Entity Recognition**, **Text Classification**, and **Structured Data Extraction** into a single 205M parameter model.
+It provides efficient CPU-based inference without requiring complex pipelines or external API dependencies.

 ## ✨ Why GLiNER2?